mateusz-miernik/query_rest_api/README.md

 understanding of how this utility works, instead of blindly copying and pasting commands into the terminal.

 If things like `virtualenv` or `pip` are not clear for you, make sure to read about them or ask your coworkers.
-Its your responsibility to troubleshoot any problems directly related to basic stuff (like abovementioned `virtualenv` or `pip`).
+Its your responsibility to troubleshoot any problems directly related to basic stuff (like above mentioned `virtualenv` or `pip`).

 # Installation